Mindfulness via video may keep depression at bay

 Summary

 This study tests if mindfulness-based cognitive therapy (MBCT) delivered through video calls can help prevent depression from coming back.
-About 315 adults with a history of recurrent depression will be randomly assigned to group video sessions, a self-help manual with brief video support, or standard care.
-Researchers will track who has a relapse over 12 months and compare costs to see which approach works best for the Spanish health system.
+About 315 adults with a history of recurrent depression will be assigned to group video sessions, a self-help manual with minimal video support, or standard care.
+The goal is to see which approach works best and is most cost-effective for the Spanish health system.

 Disclaimer Read more